yuntaozhu/shape-creator-tutorial/README.md

 # 3D Hand Tracking Demo [Shape Creator]

-A threejs / WebGL / MediaPipe-powered interactive demo that allows you to control create and move 3D shapes using hand gestures.
+A threejs / WebGL / MediaPipe-powered interactive demo that allows you to control create and move 3D shapes using hand gestures in real-time.

 <img src="demo.png">